mikematthews2/PowerShell/README.md

 This respository contains sample PowerShell scripts.

-These scripts are provide for demonstration purposes only.
+These scripts are provided for demonstration purposes only.
+Do NOT deploy to a production environment without testing thoroughly.